Renovation vs. New Build

 The budget and timeline are inherently different for these two paths.

-The Cost of New Construction: The price per square foot for new construction is highly variable, depending on the builder's expertise, the quality of trades and materials specified, and the cost of the land itself.
+The Cost of New Construction: The price per square foot for new construction is highly variable.
+It depends on the builder's expertise, the quality of trades and materials specified, and the cost of the land itself.

-The Cost of Renovation: Renovation often appears to price better initially, but you must factor in the complexity of dealing with existing structure and systems.
-Furthermore, you must consider the logistics: will you live in the home during the renovation, enduring construction noise and disruption, or will you need to secure and pay for temporary housing?
+The Cost of Renovation: Renovation often appears to price better initially.
+However, you must factor in the complexity of dealing with existing structures and systems.
+Furthermore, consider the logistics: will you live in the home during the renovation, enduring construction noise and disruption?
+Or will you need to secure and pay for temporary housing?
 The latter significantly impacts the total project cost and stress level.

 In either scenario, it is wise to bring a designer and builder together early in the process.
-This integrated team can navigate the complexities of permitting, manage financial decisions with transparency, and offer realistic timelines, ensuring your project—be it renovation or new build—culminates in that same, delightful feeling of waking up in your perfect home.
+This integrated team can navigate the complexities of permitting.
+They can manage financial decisions with transparency and offer realistic timelines.
+This ensures your project—be it renovation or new build—culminates in that same delightful feeling of waking up in your perfect home.

-The TLDR version: location + design + money = overall value and impact.
-Bring experts to this process early, if nothing else, to help you assess your options and see a house in a new light.
+The TLDR version is simple: location + design + money = overall value and impact.
+Bring experts into this process early, if nothing else, to help you assess your options and see a house in a new light.

 Thanks for reading -